pietervdvn/MapComplete/Docs/Layers/tertiary_education.md

 Shows a small map with the feature.
 Added by default to every popup

 This tagrendering has no question and is thus read-only

+### move-button

+This tagrendering has no question and is thus read-only